rei/osbridge/content/slides.md

 subtitle: What are your experiences fighting the good fight?
 notes: |
     - That's all I have so far
-    - Wanted to open it up to you to share your experiences
+    - Wanted to take this time to open it up to you to share your experiences

 - Successes?